 Kindergeld in Germany is one of the many social benefits offered by the German government to families in Germany.
-The social system in Germany is renowned worldwide, and Kindergeld, next to Elterngeld, allow young families to receive financial support.
-In this article, we will explain everything you need to know in detail.
+The social system in Germany is renowned worldwide, and Kindergeld, next to Elterngeld, allows young families to receive financial support.
+In this guide, we will explain everything you need to know in detail.

 What is Kindergeld in Germany?

 Kindergeld in Germany is the universal child benefit every parent in Germany is entitled to, regardless of their financial situation or income.
 It is in place to guarantee that every child’s basic needs are covered.
 The Kindergeld is a fixed sum paid monthly per child by the Family Benefits Office (Familienkasse), handled by the Federal Employment Agency in Germany (Arbeitsagentur für Arbeit).